tcui-pitt/FBMSP/README.md

 Data

 -   Input: data/HMDA.csv
-    This is the Home Mortgage Disclosure Act (HMDA) dataset.
+    This is the Home Mortgage Disclosure Act (HMDA) dataset from 2020.
     Make sure the CSV is located in the data/ directory before running the notebook.